 Dai Pritchard on slide off course, in my eyes he has no equal.

 Second guitar is Bob Spencer, a monster of a player, one of the greatest players I have ever seen and has been a close friend, brother and ally for the past forty years.

 Mark Evans on bass, his pedigree is enshrined in Aussie rock history.

-Keeping the seat warm for Demarco is the legendary drummer John ‘Watto’ Watson, another monster of a player, together the boys and I will continue Rose Tattoo’s legacy.
+Keeping the seat warm for Demarco is the legendary drummer Jackie Barnes (son of Aussie legend Jimmy) another monster of a player, together the boys and I will continue Rose Tattoo’s legacy.

-You the loyal supporters and you the newly found friends deserve nothing but the best and that’s just what you will get ..
-The Tatts are backed all the way by Golden Robot Records with the release of Live in Brunswick in 2017 followed by a remastered version of Blood brothers in 2018 and a new box set called Scarred for lIve featuring some iconic concerts from 1980 to 1982 , there will be several more releases in 2019 , keeping the flag raised high and the legacy proudly continuing.
+You the loyal supporters and you the newly found friends deserve nothing but the best and that’s just what you will get.
+The Tatts are backed all the way by Golden Robot Records with the release of Live in Brunswick in 2017 followed by a remastered version of Blood brothers in 2018 and a new box set called Scarred for live featuring some iconic concerts from 1980 to 1982.
+Golden Robot Records is re-releasing the highest selling Tatts album of all time, aka Angry Anderson’s first solo album - a remastered version of Beats of a Single Drum - in late 2019.
+We’re also involved in several other Rose Tattoo projects coming your way in 2020, keeping the flag raised high and the legacy proudly continuing.